 - A few sprigs of fresh parsley, finely chopped (optional)

 Start by taking a non-stick skillet and sautéing your sausages in a bit of olive oil over moderate heat.
 When they are nicely browned, you can remove them to prevent them from getting too brown, or just keep them in the pan.

 Now add your onion and potato and let them go until they are nice and tender, and not too brown.
 Season with salt and pepper as they sauté.
 I find that it helps to add some water and cover the skillet for a few minutes.
 This speeds up the cooking time and prevents burning.

 Once the potato and onion mixture is done, add back the sausage pieces if you’ve removed them.
 Let them sauté together and get to know one another for a minute or two.
 If you are using the parsley, now is the time to add it to the mixture.

-While those ingredients are getting acquainted, beat your eggs and grated cheese together in a bowl.
+While the filling ingredients are getting acquainted, it’s time to make your egg base: Beat the eggs and grated cheese together in a bowl.
 If you are using pecorino, you should not need much salt, but with parmesan you will want to season the eggs a bit.

 Pour the egg mixture over the filling ingredients in the skillet and mix once with a spatula or wooden spoon.